Who is this course for?

 By attending this CLIL course you will:

-- Gain a better understanding of how to plan lessons with language in mind
+- Gain a better understanding of how to plan lessons with both content and language in mind.

 - Develop your own English language skills.

-- Establish contacts between teachers from a variety of education systems and facilitate future networking.
+- Establish contact with teachers from a variety of education systems to facilitate future networking.

 Methodology